 Coordination is also important within our monitoring programs as well.
 Currently, chloride monitoring data is collected for streams, lakes, rivers, permitted groundwater, and effluent sampling.
-These monitoring efforts could be better coordinated to understand how chloride is transported through the metro area.
-Integrating our five independent water quality monitoring programs will take substantial investment but will provide a better understanding of pollutant dynamics and reflect our One Water view.
+These monitoring efforts could be better coordinated to understand how chloride is transported through the metro region.
+Integrating our five independent water quality monitoring programs will take substantial investment but will provide a better understanding of pollutant dynamics and reflect our integrated water planning perspective.